confluentinc/kafka-streams-examples/src/main/java/io/confluent/examples/streams/microservices/README.md

 The Orders Service also includes a blocking HTTP GET so that clients can read their own writes.
 In this way we bridge the synchronous, blocking paradigm of a Restful interface with the asynchronous, non-blocking processing performed server-side.

 Finally there is a very simple email service, which is probably the best place to get started.

+NB - this is demo code, not a production system and certain elements are left for further work, but there is sufficient code here to exemplify the approach in a running system.

 ![alt text](https://www.confluent.io/wp-content/uploads/Screenshot-2017-11-09-12.34.26.png "System Diagram")

+# Getting Started:
+To play with this ecosystem the simplest way is to run the tests and fiddle with the code.
+Each test boots a self-contained Kafka cluster so it's easy to play with different queries and configurations.

 # Running the examples:
 * Requires Java 1.8